Macioa/MonadsCLI/readme/metadata.md

 # Node Tags and Metadata Variables

 **Tags** and **metadata variables** can be applied to provide custom behvavior to nodes in the decision tree in Lucidchart.
-The chart stores this configuration, so overrides for CLI, validation, retries, and timeouts live directly in the tree.
+The chart stores this configuration, so overrides for options like CLI, validation, retries, and timeouts live directly in the tree.

 ---